htammen/cap-mtx-ext-sample/README.md

 Problem:

-After you altered the service layer (app1-srv) and deployed your changes to CF you don't see the changes in your existing tenants.
+After you altered the service layer (app-mtx-srv) and deployed your changes to CF you don't see the changes in your existing tenants.

 Solution: